Topic: Winemaking Tips

 Protecting Your Wine From Oxygen During Racking

-MEMBERS ONLYExcluding oxygen by gassing headspaces and purging containers is one of the most important winemaking jobs we have.
-Oxygen exposure during aging can create all sorts of problems from premature oxidation and loss of aroma to spoilage microbe growth.
-The tough part is just what you mention — how do we know, with our own
+Excluding oxygen by gassing headspaces and purging containers is one of the most important winemaking jobs we have.
+Oxygen exposure during aging can create all sorts of problems from premature oxidation and

 White Wine Aromatics: Factors to guide your white wines